-To further the teaching and healing ministry of Jesus Christ "to make man whole,” LLU’s online programs and courses will: 1.
-Integrate faith in God and course content in appropriate, relevant and meaningful ways.
-2. Orient and prepare students for lives of service, exemplifying LLU’s core values.
-3. Emphasize health and wholeness1 informed by the Adventist perspective.MFL Standards for Programs and Courses
+To further the teaching and healing ministry of Jesus Christ "to make man whole,” LLU’s programs and courses include: 1.
+Integration of faith in God and course content in relevant and meaningful ways.
+2. Orientation and preparation for lives of service, exemplifying LLU’s core values.
+3. Emphasis on health and wholeness informed by the Adventist perspective.MFL Standards for Programs and Courses

 - Becoming an Online Teacher: by Dr. Bobby Hobgood, Learn NC, University of North Caroline at Chapel Hill School of Education

 - Guidelines for Online Teaching Success: succinct and easy-to-read strategies and expectations by Mary Bart

 - Literature Review - Faculty Participation in Online Distance Education: Barriers and Motivators: by Loreal L. Maguire, Assistant Director, Professional Training and Education, Millersville University